owncloud/ocis/ocis/deployment/ocis_s3.md

   `docker-compose up -d`

 * You now can visit oCIS and are able to use it just normally.
 If you log into the web UI of MinIO, you will see blobs of files you uploaded.
+You may need to wait some minutes until all services are fully ready, so make sure that you try to reload the pages from time to time.

 ## Local setup
 For a more simple local ocis setup see [Getting started]({{< ref "../getting-started" >}})